 In 2013 the Victorian State Government passed legislation requiring the Fire Services Property Levy to be collected from ratepayers.
 Previously, this was collected through building and property insurance premiums.
-The Levy is listed on Council rate notices, collected by Councils and paid to the State Government.
+The Levy is listed on Council rate notices, collected by councils, and paid to the State Government.
 The Fire Services Property Levy helps fund the services provided by the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA), and all levies collected by Council are passed through to the State Government.

 The Fire Services Property Levy is based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
 This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.
-The amount of the State Levy collected in Glen Eira is estimated at approximately \$14 million for 2020-21.
+The amount of the State Levy collected in Glen Eira was \$14 million for 2020-21.

 II.
-State Landfill Levy
+State Waste Levy

-The State Government Landfill Levy is the amount that Council pays to the State Government for every tonne of waste delivered to landfill.
+The State Government Waste Levy is the amount that Council pays to the State Government for every tonne of waste delivered to landfill.
 The government uses the levy to promote recycling and related programs and the levy reflects the government's policy to reduce waste going to landfill.
-The landfill levy is beyond Council's control.
+The waste levy is beyond Council's control.

-Since July 2020, the State Government's Landfill Levy has increased from \$66 to \$106 per tonne (a 61 per cent increase).
+Since July 2020, the State Government's Waste Levy has increased from \$66 to \$121 per tonne (an 83 per cent increase).

-It is estimated that Council will pay approximately \$2.8 million in 2021-22 for the State Government Landfill Levy which is 13 per cent of Glen Eira's total waste collection and disposal costs.
+It is estimated that Council will pay approximately \$2.7 million in 2022-23 for the State Government Waste Levy which is 12 per cent of Glen Eira's total waste collection and disposal costs.